 Prospect features the ability to define which Viewpoints will be available in your Virtual Reality experience.
 These Viewpoints are camera locations that you can use to walk a client, a consultant or a colleague through a project and present your ideas more effectively.

-You can also navigate between viewpoints using the in-VR menu in scale model mode, or in when navigating in your model.
+Users can navigate between viewpoints using the in-VR menu in scale model mode as well as in full-scale mode.
 Within the menu, you can either select the specific viewpoint you want to navigate to, or move between viewpoints using the arrow keys at the top of the menu.

 Once you have processed the file you want to view in VR and saved it to the Prospect Library, you can filter the Viewpoints in the file using the drawer settings on the right side of the window, as well as disable/enable certain viewpoints.